For additional information on Cognitive Science at UC Merced please visit the Cognitive Science website

-- In the 2011-2012 academic year, we piloted a sampling from the student work of 6 graduating seniors and 8 juniors from an upper division course in the major.
+- In the 2011-2012 academic year, we piloted a sampling from the student work of six graduating seniors and eight juniors from an upper-division course in the major.
 Student sample work was evaluated using a rubric outlining the knowledge and skills to argue for or against theoretical positions in cognitive sciences (PLO4, listed above).

-- More than 90% of the papers were judged to have achieved an overall score of moderate proficiency or better.
+- More than 90 percent of the papers were judged to have achieved an overall score of moderate proficiency or better.

-- In a self-reporting survey designed by COGS and administered by SATAL, 70% (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science.
+- In a self-reporting survey designed by COGS and administered by SATAL, 70 percent (12/17) of junior and senior respondents reported that they started college with little or no knowledge of theoretical positions in Cognitive Science.